This is a special Mother’s Day message – and a question: Where is your mother in you, now?

-For Mother’s Day 2015 I collected nine of my memories about her in this one blog and I like to reshare it every year: The story of the Nightingale, my mini-music video “Favorite Aunt” (about my mother’s little sister), Mother’s Day Revisted, the fine art of Falling Short, The Butterfly Glass, One Mom’s Legacy of Music & Burnt Food, My Mother’s Mexican Hat, Two Horses Running and Anna Bella & Piano Man Sam about my mother’s mother and father.
+For Mother’s Day each year I like to republish this post where I collect memories about her and add new ones each year.
+Below you’ll find: The story of the Nightingale, my mini-music video “Favorite Aunt” (about my mother’s little sister), Mother’s Day Revisited, the fine art of Falling Short, The Butterfly Glass, One Mom’s Legacy of Music & Burnt Food, My Mother’s Mexican Hat, Two Horses Running and Anna Bella & Piano Man Sam about my mother’s mother and father.

-My mother died many years ago, much younger than I am now – and our tumultuous relationship has improved profoundly since then.
+My mother died many years ago, much younger than I am now – and our tumultuous relationship has improved every year since then.

 I hope you enjoy these memories.
 And I hope you have a wonderful Mother’s Day, wherever your mother is in you.